 These chili cheese fries are crispy french fries topped with homemade beef chili and cheese cheese, then baked to melted perfection.
-An easy and hearty appetizer option that takes like it came from a restaurant!
+An easy and hearty appetizer option that tastes like it came from a restaurant!

 French fries are great on their own, but they’re even better when you cover them in flavorful toppings.
 These chili cheese fries are the perfect blend of zesty chili, creamy cheese and crispy fries.
 The ultimate indulgence that’s always a hit with both kids and adults.

 How do you make chili cheese fries?